 2021-07-16Journal for the History of Knowledge - Call for Proposals, Special Issue Summer 2023

-The Journal for the History of Knowledge, to be launched in 2020, includes an annual special issue, compiled by guest editors, which explores a theme central to its scope.
+The Journal for the History of Knowledge includes an annual special issue, compiled by guest editors, which explores a theme central to the journal’s scope.